duanewood/cloudli/README.md

 **WARNING!**: This will overwrite any documents with matching id's in the selected indexes.

 Requires an index configuration entry in `elasticsearch.indices` for each `index` with a `docSetRef` entry that contains the dot-separated path to the DocSet definition in config.
 In the following example config, the index named `xyz_users` has a `docSetRef` of `"firestore.docSets.users"` that refers to the `users` DocSet definition.
 See [Document Sets](#Document-Sets-(DocSets)) for more information.

+The index configuration may contain an optional `extendCollections` value that is an array of firestore collection paths.
+If provided, the load-index process will merge the document with the same id as the primary document being indexed before indexing, for each collection path specified in the `extendCollections` aray.

 ```javascript
 {